 Are Beaucerons Good Guard Dogs?
 Beaucerons are excellent watchdogs and guard dogs.
 They will bark ferociously when strangers approach their territory.
 Intimidating both in appearance and action, Beaucerons will put themselves between their owners and danger without hesitation.

 Indoor Though a hardy breed, Beaucerons should live indoors with their families.
-The breed gets bored when left alone and will find a way out of the yard in search of adventure—which unsafe for themselves and others.
+This dog gets bored when left alone and will find a way out of the yard in search of adventure—which is unsafe for himself and others.
 Beaucerons do best when they have access to a large yard or acres of property where they can play, run, herd, and train under their owner's watchful eye.

 Outdoor Beaucerons should be outdoors for most of the day with their owners.
 This breed flourishes when they are working hard, whether they are running for miles, learning a new agility skill, or herding sheep.